Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample_AnalyzeActions.md

 # Running multiple actions
 This sample demonstrates how to run multiple actions in one or more documents.
-Actions include entity recognition, linked entity recognition, key phrase extraction, Personally Identifiable Information (PII) Recognition, and sentiment analysis.
+Actions include entity recognition, linked entity recognition, key phrase extraction, Personally Identifiable Information (PII) Recognition, sentiment analysis, and extractive text summarization.
 To get started you will need a Text Analytics endpoint and credentials.
 See [README][README] for links and instructions.

 ## Creating a `TextAnalyticsClient`